HonkingGoose/git-gosling/docs/the_nano_text_editor/introduction_to_the_nano_text_editor.md

 ---
-id: introduction_to_the_nano_text_editor
-title: Introduction to the Nano text editor
+title: Introduction to the nano text editor
-description: Introduction to the Nano text editor
 ---

 Nano is a simple and easy to use text editor.